-Innoslate's real-time 'Discrete Event Simulator' allows you to execute a complex system as discrete sequence of actions in time.
+Innoslate's real-time 'Discrete Event Simulator' allows you to execute a complex system as a discrete sequence of actions in time.
 This simulator is designed for analyzing a system or project’s cost, schedule, and performance.
-Innoslate’s simulation technology can be used for:
+Innoslate's simulation technology can be used for:

 - Analyzing complex systems behavior and its parts (assets)

 - Predicting system performance including time duration, cost, asset utilization, and resource consumption